emredemirbas/mini-yugioh-game/README.md

 • It's a rare and powerful strategy, so keep an eye on the cards you and your opponent draw.

-Note that only Yugi Moto has Exodia cards in this game.
+Note that only Yugi Muto has Exodia cards in this game.

 How to run the game?